 These 4 rules guide application composition in order to:

 - Simplify deployments

 - Promote life cycle independence

 The first two rules are the result of correctly using the 4 Layer Canvas methodology.
-The remaining three take into account other strategic considerations, driving the decision for creating smaller applications upfront.
+The remaining two take into account other strategic considerations, driving the decision for creating smaller applications upfront.

 Rule #1 - Correctly layer your modules

 Follow the 4 Layer Canvas principles.
 If the module architecture contains violations, it may be impossible to get to a correct and manageable application architecture.

 With different teams developing different projects simultaneously, it is common to get requirements from both projects that affect common services.
 To avoid bottlenecks, one common temptation is to allow both teams to change the common resources.